alexandruvalentin/alex-portfolio/README.md

 # Personal Portfolio

-This is a web application that serves as my personal pertfolio and curriculum vitae.
+This is a web application that serves as my personal portfolio and curriculum vitae.

 ## Demo